liupeirong/MLOpsManufacturing/samples/hyperparameter-tutorial/README.md

 > Using Compute Cluster may take a while to provision at the first time.

-When it runs normally, you can see the screenshot below.
+When it runs normally, the result should look similar like you can see the screenshot below.

 ![image-20210310163438863](docs/image-20210310163438863.png)